Center for the Economics of Human Development

 In conjunction with the Becker Friedman Institute, the Computation Institute, Argonne National Laboratory, and the Booth School of Business, we sponsor the Initiative for Computational Economics (ICE), held annually since 2005.

-The Economics Research Center (ERC) was developed at the University of Chicago in 2001 to support basic empirical research in economics at Chicago directed toward policy problems.
+The Center for the Economics of Human Development was developed at the University of Chicago to support basic empirical research in economics at Chicago directed toward policy problems.
 The Center was founded with four main aims:

-- The ERC will support empirical and quantitative research in economics at Chicago, as conducted by faculty, students and visitors.
+- The Center will support empirical and quantitative research in economics at Chicago, as conducted by faculty, students and visitors.

-- The ERC will create a more attractive and supportive research environment for some of the world’s best faculty and graduate students.
+- The Center will create a more attractive and supportive research environment for some of the world’s best faculty and graduate students.

-- The ERC will systematically publicize the research of faculty and graduates.
+- The Center will systematically publicize the research of faculty and graduates.

-- The ERC will support conferences on major public policy questions.
+- The Center will support conferences on major public policy questions.

 This enhanced visibility in the wider world will serve two functions: (a) it will acquaint the wider world with the wealth of applied research activities being conducted at Chicago; and (b) it will open Chicago economists up to a wider array of policy questions as persons and institutions turn to the Center for guidance on general policy issues.